Interested in taking a course in Natural Building? Visit OUR Events page to see our current offerings.

 On the land the gardens have expanded threefold; chickens, ducks and turkeys are integrated into the mix and a new orchard is being developed.
 Our woodworking shop turns out beautiful doors and windows and the barn is full of recycled and donated materials.

 The Natural Building program is now finishing the Art Studio to the North of the garden: another hybrid natural building with a small living space, attached studio space and a classroom/ library/ gallery upstairs.
-This building features cob and light clay (chip'n slip), log frame, and an assortment of recycled materials from flooring to old metal roofing for a rainscreen over the light clay walls.
-This building was chosen for Olympic Legacy funding in 2008 and will be complete in 2009.
+This building features cob and light clay (chip’n slip), log frame, and an assortment of recycled materials from flooring to old metal roofing for a rainscreen over the light clay walls.
+This building was chosen for Olympic Legacy funding in 2008 and was completed in 2009.

 As one building gets finished another starts up and the first house is now under construction.
 This hybrid Natural Building was also designed by Elke Cole, and features an earthbag foundation with cob and bale walls and a timber frame structure.